What is data?

 Customer Solution

-Customers adopted Azure from the beginning, enjoying the scalability and performance offered by the platform.
-The customer team naturally turned to SQL Database for its stellar service-level agreements (SLAs) of up to 99.995 percent and out-of-the-box capabilities.
+Customers have adopted Azure from the beginning and enjoy the scalability and performance offered by the platform.
+The customer team naturally turned to SQL Database for its stellar service-level agreements (SLAs) of up to 99.995 % and out-of-the-box capabilities.
 It’s a fully managed SQL database that takes maintenance tasks away from busy IT teams.
 “The SLAs offered by Azure SQL Database were very enticing for the customer.
-The business-critical tier of SQL Database delivers a 99.995 percent SLA, or up to 4.32 seconds of downtime per day, which is low.
+The business-critical tier of SQL Database delivers a 99.995 % SLA, or up to 4.32 seconds of downtime per day, which is low.

-Using the toolset makes it easy for them to horizontally scale Azure SQL Database with an auto-pause feature.
-Usage is charged by second rather than hour, making it easy for the customer team to optimize costs
+Using the toolset makes it easy for them to horizontally scale the Azure SQL Database with an auto-pause feature.
+Usage is charged by second rather than hour, making it easy for the customer team to optimize costs.

 The customer chose Azure SQL Database serverless for one of our databases so that we can use the auto-pause feature to suspend processing at night when it’s not needed for that application.
 That option delivers huge cost reductions for customers.